|Health Update ... things

 please see the Windows version that applies to you ...

-When you run the (mvps.bat) batch file XP users may see a prompt, simply click Run and continue.
+When you run the (mvps.bat) batch file - right-click and select:

 Some users may see a pop-up from certain Security programs about